A person looking at a laptop screen while holding a cup.

 Observation and conversation

 The Observation/Conversation technique is well-known in project management.
-It is a technique that provides a direct way of viewing a team performing their jobs and process in their familiar environment – it’s also known as “job shadowing”.
+It is a technique that provides a direct way of viewing a team performing their jobs and processes in their familiar environment – it’s also known as “job shadowing”.
 First, observe the group and its members before opening a conversation and establishing relationships with individual members.

 Establish an “open-door policy” with your project team – meaning they can approach you with queries or concerns whenever they need to.
 An open-door policy encourages effective communication between yourself and your team and stimulates healthy discussion in the workplace.